HiaslTiasl/it/README.md

 For specifying sequences of multiple iterations, you can construct pipes.
 Piped operations can filter and transform elements, and they can be reused.
 We refer to filtering operations as 'filters' and to transforming operations as 'mappers'.
 The `pipe` function accepts multiple mappers.
 If you want to place a filter in a pipe, wrap it in a call to `it.filter` (which transforms it to a mapper, see [Internals](#internals)).

 The returned pipe is just a new callback function that, when called, executes the given callback arguments in the specified sequence.
-You can pass the pipe directly to functions such as map.
+You can pass the pipe directly to functions such as `map`.
 If an item does not pass a filter in a pipe, the pipe is cancelled for that item, so any remaining operations in the pipe are not executed for this item.

 ```javascript
 const odd         = x => x % 2 !== 0;